QCaudron/genepy/README.md

 Arguments are command-line arguments to ClustalO.

 - `force` : overwrite the filename, if the output alignment file exists.
 The filename defaults to the filename of the sequence you passed on creation of the sequence array, without the extension, and with `_aligned_genepy.phy` appended.
-- `iter` : the integer number of guide tree iterations.
+- `it` : the integer number of guide tree iterations.
 By default, no iteration of the guide tree is done.
 Iteration generates an alignment from the guide tree, then uses this alignment to generate a new guide tree.
 This iterated alignment procedure could give rise to better alignments at a linear cost in alignment time.
 Set to `False` for no iteration.
 - `full` : use the full distance matrix for guide-tree calculation; default uses the fast clustering algorithm, mBed[<sup>5</sup>](#references) instead of constructing a full distance matrix. mBed calculates a reduced set of pairwise distances.
 Use `True` to iterate.
 - `full_iter` : use the full distance matrix for guide-tree calculation during guide-tree iteration only.
 - `auto` : sets options automatically, selecting options for both speed and accuracy according to the number of sequences.
 This could overwrite some of your other arguments. `auto = False` is automatically set if any of `iter`, `full`, or `full_iter` are set to `True`.